Join us for our all-new digital transformation programme with Kilian Schalk starting 21 April 2021

 Need to know

-Includes: Launch Meeting, Introductory Zoom Calls, six Training Modules (six Seminars, six assignments, six Team Check-in Meetings), Wrap-up Session (14 weeks total).
+Includes: Launch Meeting, Introductory Zoom Calls, six Training Modules (six Seminars, six assignments, six Team Check-in Meetings), Graduation (14 weeks total).

 Availability: Participation in the programme is limited to eight teams, with magazines vetted to ensure no competitors participate in the same cohort.
 Competing magazines will be included on a first come first served basis.